 - Clean and lubricate the prolapsed area to reduce any swelling.

 - Clean and take out any necrosed (rotted) tissue.

 - Reposition the protruding organs in the correct position.

 - Use a transverse cloacal suture on the vent to reduce the chances of prolapse from reoccurring.

 - Administer a course of antibiotics for accelerated healing.

 If your vet suspects impaction or egg binding (dystocia), they’ll take an X-ray.

 A vet may ask you to leave the tortoise at the clinic for further observation.
-If there are no further complications with the treatment process, your tortoise will fully recover.
+If there are no other complications with the treatment process, your tortoise will fully recover.